Prison escape: Physical force

 Physical force involves attacking guards with blunt force, homemade weapons, smuggled weapons, or weapons stolen from overpowered guards.

 Some escapes involve one or more inmates taking over an entire unit or section of the prison, subduing guards, and stealing weapons or other objects they can use to their advantage.

 Deception

 Deception may involve fooling one or more guards into believing the prisoner is authorized to depart prison grounds for a legitimate reason, or the prisoner disguising himself or herself as a worker or civilian who can exit prison grounds without arousing suspicion, or the creation of a ruse to mislead guards.

-In some escapes, inmates construct makeshift dummies to make guards believe they are in their cells, usually in bed, when they are not.
-This enables the inmate to gain a head start from the prison before guards discover they are actually missing.
-Such dummies are typically constructed quite crudely, often using the inmate's or another's hair, shoes, and miscellaneous materials for stuffing, hidden under a blanket to give the appearance a body is present.
+In some escapes, inmates construct makeshift dummies to give the appearance that they are in their cells asleep in bed.
+This enables the inmate to gain a head start before guards discover they are actually missing.
+Such dummies are crudely constructed often using papier-mâché, human hair, clothing, shoes, and other miscellaneous materials to serve as stuffing to create the appearance a body is present.